Learning-Plans-and-Resources/learning-plans-and-resources/Learning Plans/cloud-learning-plan.md

 **End date**: 15th of September 2021

 ### **Requirements**
-- Watch 10+ hours of content in the Mobile Web Specialist Foundations Channel
+- Watch 10+ hours of content in the Cloud Foundations Channel

 **OR**